 Throughout this guide you’ll find the best stops along Interstate 70, accommodation options, what to pack for your epic drive from Denver to Moab (or Denver to Arches National Park).
 Be sure to check out the recommended itinerary options below to create your perfect trip!

-By the way, if you love a good road trip, you absolutely must check out this epic, 22-stop trip: perfect Colorado itinerary to see all the best sights across the state!
+By the way, if you love a good road trip, you absolutely must check out this epic, 22-stop trip: perfect Colorado itinerary or these 12 Incredibly Scenic Drives in Colorado to see all the best sights across the state!

 Distance from Denver to Moab